emrld52/ZombieGuy40/bin/readme.txt

 debug :

-press e to spawn zombies
+press 1 and 2 to destroy blocks